-The French data protection authority (Commission Nationale de l’Informatique et des Libertés – “CNIL”) has published two standards relating to the processing of personal data within the framework of “early access authorisations” (“AAP”) and within the framework of “compassionate access authorisations” (“AAC”).
+The French data protection authority (Commission Nationale de l’Informatique et des Libertés – “CNIL”) has published two standards on health data within the framework of “early access authorisations” (“AAP”) and within the framework of “compassionate access authorisations” (“AAC”).
 These standards were adopted after a public consultation by two deliberations of 22 September 2022 and published in the French Official Journal of 10 November 2022.

 As a reminder, early access and compassionate use schemes allows patients suffering from a serious, rare, or disabling condition to have access to a medicinal product that is not covered by a marketing authorisation in France in a given therapeutic indication.

 For the implementation of these derogatory access schemes, the law requires pharmaceutical companies, with the collaboration of healthcare professionals concerned, to ensure the monitoring of patients benefiting from a medicinal product covered by such schemes (AAP and AAC).
 The follow-up of patients requires the collection of personal data and the creation of a file record.
-It was therefore essential for the CNIL to provide a framework for the processing of personal data by the pharmaceutical company responsible for the medicinal product covered by AAC or AAP.
+It was therefore essential for the CNIL to provide standards on health data processing by the pharmaceutical company responsible for the medicinal product covered by AAC or AAP.